 Let us fast forward 20 years and I wanted to revisit the track and rework it into a more modern-day piece.
 The problem was, the piece of software I used to create it no longer existed, hadn't been updated in years and would no longer load using modern-day operating systems.

-As I had no audio stems the I could not edit the track without recording each part over again.
-Although the melody was simple enough to recreate the actual vibe and sound was missing as I had tweaked some of the patches.
+As I had no audio stems, I could not edit the track without recording each part over again.
+Although the melody was simple enough to recreate, the actual vibe and sound was missing as I had tweaked some of the patches.
 If only I had bounced each track to audio and created stems (facepalm moment).

 It was from this moment that I started to bounce all my projects to individual stems before mixing.
 My process is now to write the track, bounce any midi tracks to audio.

 Only once I have committed my stems to audio do I start mixing and mastering and adding the fairy dust.
 I would recommend that you look at following a similar process if only to preserve your sanity when, in years to come, the software you used to create your track no longer works.

 What was your light bulb moment, post in the comments below so we can learn from each other’s mistakes and discoveries?